dotnet/csharplang/proposals/lambda-method-group-defaults.md

 }

 var d = (int x = 10) => x;
-// internal delegate int b'(int arg0 = 10);
+// internal delegate int b'(int arg = 10);

 d = M; // Allowed with warning.
 The existing method group rules apply here, and the signature of M
-       // is allowed to be converted to internal delegate int b'(int arg0 = 10); However, because this behavior could be confusing, it is worth alerting the user. d();   // This call will use default value x = 10 from original lambda
+       // is allowed to be converted to internal delegate int b'(int arg = 10); However, because this behavior could be confusing, it is worth alerting the user. d();   // This call will use default value x = 10 from original lambda
 ```
 The above code has an implicit conversion from a method group to a delegate.